Payment Intents

 Mint a vp_pmt_* token

-Your server posts the iframe-minted handle to /v1/tokens:
+Your server posts the iframe-minted handle to /v1/tokens.
+The body accepts provider_reference and buyer_id (both optional):

 curl -X POST https://checkout.vonpay.com/v1/tokens \